Shoulder Injury Compensation Calculator

 In addition to this, our calculator can assess the value of any lost earnings you have experienced and add these to your claim estimate.
 Remember, if you want help using our calculator or if you’d like to find out more about how it works, our team of advisors are on hand to offer free legal advice.

-Arm InjuryInjuries Resulting in Substantial and Permanent DisablementSerious fractures in one or both forearms that result in a significant cosmetic or function disability.£39,170 to £59,860
+Arm InjuryInjuries Resulting in Substantial and Permanent DisablementSerious fractures in one or both forearms that result in a significant cosmetic or function disability.£47,810 to £73,050

-Arm InjuryLess SevereA degree of recovery has taken place or is expected despite the person suffering from serious disabilities.£19,200 to £39,170
+Arm InjuryLess SevereA degree of recovery has taken place or is expected despite the person suffering from serious disabilities.£23,430 to £47,810

-Shoulder InjuryFracture of the ClavicleHow much is awarded will depend on the extent of the initial fracture and any residual symptoms.£5,150 to £12,240
+Shoulder InjuryFracture of the ClavicleHow much is awarded will depend on the extent of the initial fracture and any residual symptoms.£6,280 to £14,940

-Shoulder InjuryMinor (ii) A soft tissue injury, causing considerable pain but a recovery that is almost complete within a year£2,450 to £4,350
+Shoulder InjuryMinor (ii) A soft tissue injury, causing considerable pain but a recovery that is almost complete within a year£2,990 to £5,310

-You can also receive special damages which compensate for the financial losses caused by your injuries.
-This can include lost income, medical costs and travel expenses.
-You can document these losses through receipts, payslips and invoices which can be used to help support your case.
+You could potentially also receive special damages, which compensate for the financial losses caused by your injuries.
+This may include lost income, medical costs and travel expenses.
+Evidence is required to claim special damages.
+You can document your losses through documents such as receipts, payslips and invoices.

 No Win No Fee Claim Agreements For A Shoulder Injury